xvburak/eleventy-not-so-minimal-blog-starter/src/index.md

 order: 1
 ---

-# Vasil Burak *(xvburak)*
+# Vasil Burak (xvburak)
+research, design & development <br>
-I like researching, designing, and programming stuff. <br> I'm putting the soft in software.
+I like the soft in software 🌱

 ## Activities
 - Working on community-software.agdx and cafe-society.agdx